ingxfm/license_plate_detection/README.md

 ```
 This script includes commands to clear to directory of .jpg files every 0 minute of every hour, every day of every month.

 Last, on your Pi, edit the file /etc/rc.local using the editor of your choice.
-You must edit with root, for example:
+You must edit with root.
+For example:
 ```
 sudo nano /etc/rc.local
 ```